Jada Pinkett Smith: Family

 In April 2013, Pinkett Smith caused many to believe she and her husband were in an open marriage after stating in an interview: "I've always told Will, 'You can do whatever you want as long as you can look at yourself in the mirror and be okay'.
 Because at the end of the day, Will is his own man.
 I'm here as his partner, but he is his own man".
 However, she denied such, clarifying her statements on Facebook, writing: "Open marriage?
 The statement I made in regard to, 'Will can do whatever he wants', has illuminated the need to discuss the relationship between trust and love and how they co-exist".

 In June 2020, singer and rapper August Alsina—a friend of Pinkett Smith's son Jaden—said that he and Pinkett Smith had been involved in an adulterous affair in 2016, when he was 23 years old and she was 44.
 He also claimed that the affair happened with Will Smith's permission.
 A spokesman for Pinkett Smith denied the claims, saying they were "absolutely not true".
 On July 10, during an episode of Red Table Talk featuring her husband, Pinkett Smith confirmed an "entanglement" with Alsina during their separation, although not with his permission.
 Pinkett Smith said that Alsina misconstrued it as permission because she and her husband were "separated amicably".
 She eventually got back together with her husband after breaking off the relationship with Alsina and stated she has not spoken to him since.

-After Pinkett Smith's use of the word "entanglement" went viral on the Internet, Alsina released a collaboration titled "Entanglements" with rapper Rick Ross on July 19, 2020, singing lines such as "the definition of entanglement is when you get tangled in the sheets" and "you left your man just to fuck with me and break his heart".
+Pinkett Smith's use of the word "entanglement" went viral on the Internet.
 In 2021, Will Smith stated that Pinkett Smith "never believed in conventional marriage" and that both of them have had sexual relationships outside of their marriage.
+In October 2023, Pinkett Smith stated that she and Smith had been separated since 2016, though they have no intention to divorce.

+Sexuality

+In her 2023 memoir Worthy, Pinkett noted that "there have always been rumors" that she is gay, though she attributes them to having been seen dancing at LGBTQ+ clubs in Los Angeles in the 1990s.
+She does not deny, however, having experimented with intimacy with women, stating, "The truth is that during those early years of exploration in Hollywood, I had a few sexual experiences with women, only to realize that when it comes to sex, I love men...my belief is--women are the most amazing creatures on the planet, and I hold reverence for women through my friendships."